-- the bone marrow (the spongy tissue in the centre of bones where blood cells are made) is often affected, which can lead to anaemia (low red blood cells) and thrombocytopenia (low platelets)
+- The bone marrow (the spongy tissue in the centre of bones where blood cells are made) is often affected, which can lead to anaemia (low red blood cells) and thrombocytopenia (low platelet levels).

-Most people with PTCL-NOS are treated with chemotherapy.
-Because T-cell lymphomas are rare, it is difficult to determine which treatment gives the best outcome.
-New, targeted drugs are being tested for PTCL-NOS and different chemotherapy regimens (combinations of drugs) are being compared in clinical trials.
-You might be asked if you would like to take part in a clinical trial to help test new treatments and to find out what the best treatment is for PTCL-NOS.
+There are no standard treatments for PTCL-NOS.
+Several targeted drugs are being tested for PTCL-NOS and different chemotherapy regimens (combinations of drugs) are being compared in clinical trials.
+Your doctor might ask you if you would like to take part in a clinical trial to test new treatments and help find out what the best treatment is for PTCL-NOS.

 - prednisolone (a steroid).

-If you are well enough, and your lymphoma has been reduced by chemotherapy, your doctor is likely to recommend you have more chemotherapy together with a stem cell transplant.
-This is to give you a better chance of staying in remission (no evidence of lymphoma) for a long time.
-ICE chemotherapy (ifosfamide, carboplatin and etoposide) is often used before a stem cell transplant, but your doctor might suggest a different regimen.
+If you respond to chemotherapy and you are well enough, your doctor is likely to recommend that you have a self (autologous) stem cell transplant.
+This gives you a better chance of staying in remission (no evidence of lymphoma) after treatment.

-- an allogeneic (donor) stem cell transplant if your lymphoma is reduced by chemotherapy and you are well enough
+- a donor (allogeneic) stem cell transplant if your lymphoma responds to more chemotherapy and you are well enough

 - a targeted drug, usually through a clinical trial.

-Some of the targeted drugs described here might be available to you through a clinical trial.
+Some of these might be available to you through a clinical trial.
 If you are interested in taking part in a clinical trial, ask your doctor if there is a trial that might be suitable for you.
-You can find out more about clinical trials and search for trials at Lymphoma TrialsLink.
+To find out more about clinical trials or search for a trial that might be suitable for you, visit Lymphoma TrialsLink.